 If you only have a paper manuscript in handwriting or from a typewriter, typesetting will be required to transferred or ‘typeset’ the pages into an editable text file.
 You can read more about the typesetting options on our Typesetting and Formatting page.

-Typesetting is a bit of old fashioned term for the process used to turn pages of handwritten or typewriter written manuscripts into printable text.
-In the Good Ole’ days of movable type ‘typesetting’ was done in lead type, that was locked into press galleys.
+Typesetting is a bit of an old-fashioned term for the process used to turn pages of handwritten or typewriter written manuscripts into printable text.
+In the Good Ole’ days of movable type, ‘typesetting’ was done in lead type that was locked into press galleys.
 Proofs were called ‘galley proofs’ because it was an actual impression of the type in the galley, ready to print . . . hopefully.
 You didn’t get to rewrite chapter three in that day and age.

-Fortunately, modern computers and software have made the typesetting process much easier.
-Instead of heavy galleys of lead type, typesetting is now weightless, the final document can be transferred digitally in an instant, and believe it or not, the text can be edited with the touch of your fingers.
+Fortunately, modern computers and softwares have made the typesetting process much easier.
+Instead of heavy galleys of lead type, typesetting is now weightless.
+The final document can be transferred digitally in an instant, and believe it or not, the text can be edited with the touch of your fingers.

-Professional editing will make sure your manuscript is well written and does not contain any embarrassing mistakes or faux pas.
-Finding errors and mistakes after publication can very costly to correct.
-A professional editor will also help make sure your story is easy to ready and enjoyable for the readers.
-To find more about our editing service please visit our Manuscript Editing page.
+Professional editing will make sure that your manuscript is well written and does not contain any embarrassing mistakes or faux pas.
+Finding errors and mistakes after publication can be very costly to correct.
+A professional editor will also help make sure that your story is easy to read and is enjoyable for the readers.
+To find out more about our editing services, please visit our Manuscript Editing page.